nv-morpheus/Morpheus/examples/digital_fingerprinting/visualization/README.md

 # limitations under the License.
 -->

-# Digital Fingerprinting (DFP) Visualization Pipeline
+# Digital Fingerprinting (DFP) Visualization Example

 We show here how to set up and run the Production DFP pipeline on Azure and Duo log data to generate input files for the DFP visualization UI.
 You can find more information about the Production DFP pipeline in this [README](../production/README.md) and the [DFP Developer Guide](../../../docs/source/developer_guide/guides/5_digital_fingerprinting.md).